 As employers, you should be aware that you are under an obligation to protect your employees from harassment in the workplace.
-Harassment occurs where a person engages in unwanted conduct related to sex which has the purpose or effect of violating another person’s dignity or creating an intimidating, hostile, degrading, humiliating or offensive environment for that person.
+Harassment and harassment claims occur where a person engages in unwanted conduct related to sex which has the purpose or effect of violating another person’s dignity or creating an intimidating, hostile, degrading, humiliating or offensive environment for that person.

-As the employer you will have a defence against any harassment claim if you can show that you (the business) had taken all reasonable steps to prevent the harassment.
+As the employer, you will have a defence against any harassment claims if you can show that you (the business) had taken all reasonable steps to prevent the harassment.
 Therefore, it is important that all employers are proactive in preventing harassment as there is little damage limitation that can be done after the harassment has taken place.

 - Ensure you have a clear policy on equal opportunities, sex discrimination and harassment

 - Ensure your staff are required to be familiar with this policy.
 It is also important for the policy to be enforced consistently.

 - Make sure staff are aware that breaches of the policy will be taken very seriously and dealt with as a disciplinary issue.

 - Give staff details of how they can make a complaint about harassment including who to report it to and what information to include.

 - Investigate any allegations of harassment thoroughly whilst giving consideration to the sensitivity of the issues.

 - Consider giving equal opportunities awareness training to staff.

 - Think about whether there any steps that need to be put in place to protect your employees against harassment from third parties such as customers and suppliers.